markhollands/toy-robot/README.md

  Clone this repo or download the zip and it is ready to go.

+ `ruby application.rb`
- - `ruby application.rb` The application will wait for input from the keyboard
+ The application will wait for input from the keyboard

 ###Using the program

 Once you are in the program you can issue the following commands

-PLACE <x> <y> <direction>
+- PLACE <x> <y> <direction>

-- eg.  PLACE 0 1 NORTH
+eg.  PLACE 0 1 NORTH

-REPORT
+- REPORT
-MOVE
+- MOVE
-LEFT
+- LEFT
-RIGHT
+- RIGHT

  ###Running the tests

- From the main directory :
+ From the main directory, run this command to run all of the tests :

- - `rspec spec/*`
+ `rspec spec/*`